-The MTA has not completed the process of evaluating the impact of GASB Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments.
+The MTA has completed the process of evaluating the impact of GASB Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments.
 The objective of this Statement is to identify-in the context of the current governmental financial reporting environment-the hierarchy of generally accepted accounting principles (GAAP).
 The "GAAP hierarchy" consists of the sources of accounting principles used to prepare financial statements of state and local governmental entities in conformity with GAAP and the framework for selecting those principles.
 This Statement reduces the GAAP hierarchy to two categories of authoritative GAAP and addresses the use of authoritative and nonauthoritative literature in the event that the accounting treatment for a transaction or other event is not specified within a source of authoritative GAAP.
 This Statement supersedes Statement No. 55, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments.
-The requirements of this Statement are effective for financial statements for periods beginning after June 15, 2015.
+The MTA has determined that GASB Statement No. 76 had no impact on its financial position, results of operations, and cash flows.

-The MTA has not completed the process of evaluating the impact of GASB Statement No. 77, Tax Abatement Disclosures.
+The MTA has completed the process of evaluating the impact of GASB Statement No. 77, Tax Abatement Disclosures.
 Financial statements prepared by state and local governments in conformity with generally accepted accounting principles provide citizens and taxpayers, legislative and oversight bodies, municipal bond analysts, and others with information they need to evaluate the financial health of governments, make decisions, and assess accountability.
 This information is intended, among other things, to assist these users of financial statements in assessing (1) whether a government's current-year revenues were sufficient to pay for current-year services (known as interperiod equity), (2) whether a government complied with finance-related legal and contractual obligations, (3) where a government's financial resources come from and how it uses them, and (4) a government's financial position and economic condition and how they have changed over time.
 Financial statement users need information about certain limitations on a government's ability to raise resources.
 This includes limitations on revenue raising capacity resulting from government programs that use tax abatements to induce behavior by individuals and entities that is beneficial to the government or its citizens.
 Tax abatements are widely used by state and local governments, particularly to encourage economic development.
 For financial reporting purposes, this Statement defines a tax abatement as resulting from an agreement between a government and an individual or entity in which the government promises to forgo tax revenues and the individual or entity promises to subsequently take a specific action that contributes to economic development or otherwise benefits the government or its citizens.
 Although many governments offer tax abatements and provide information to the public about them, they do not always provide the information necessary to assess how tax abatements affect their financial position and results of operations, including their ability to raise resources in the future.
 This Statement requires disclosure of tax abatement information about (1) a reporting government's own tax abatement agreements and (2) those that are entered into by other governments and that reduce the reporting government's tax revenues.
-The requirements of this Statement are effective for periods beginning after December 15, 2015.
+The MTA has determined that GASB Statement No. 77 had no impact on its financial position, results of operations, and cash flows.